japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 ====
 The optional input `workerUrl` is defined only when <<worker-url, `--worker-url` command-line argument>> was used to <<main, launch CoarseGrainedExecutorBackend standalone application>>.

-`--worker-url` is only used in link:spark-standalone-StandaloneSchedulerBackend.adoc[Spark Standalone].
+`--worker-url` is only used in spark-standalone-StandaloneSchedulerBackend.md[Spark Standalone].
 ====

-``run``'s main thread is blocked until xref:rpc:index.adoc#awaitTermination[`RpcEnv` terminates] and only the RPC endpoints process RPC messages.
+``run``'s main thread is blocked until rpc:index.md#awaitTermination[`RpcEnv` terminates] and only the RPC endpoints process RPC messages.

-Once `RpcEnv` has terminated, `run` link:spark-SparkHadoopUtil.adoc#stopCredentialUpdater[stops the credential updater].
+Once `RpcEnv` has terminated, `run` spark-SparkHadoopUtil.md#stopCredentialUpdater[stops the credential updater].

 CAUTION: FIXME Think of the place for `Utils.initDaemon`, `Utils.getProcessName` et al.